 Under the National Gambling Act, we are mandated to evaluate and approve gaming hardware and software by issuing a Letter of Certification

-Providing technical input into national, regional and international standard development in the metrology domain. eg International Legal Metrology Organisation (OIML) SADCMEL and AFRIMETS.
+Providing technical input into national, regional, and international standard development in the metrology domain. e.g. International Legal Metrology Organization (OIML) SADCMEL and AFRIMETS.
 The NRCS represents South Africa on the Legal Metrology matters on the forums mentioned above.

 Q. What does the e-mark mean?

-A The e-mark is a voluntary registration scheme in terms of SANS 1841, underwritten by NRCS Legal Metrology to ensure a consistent implementation of quantity control measures and gives consumers a guarantee that prepackaged goods bearing the mark are compliant to the average packing system.
-The scheme is also a mechanism designed to enable Industry to regulate themselves, to instill consumer confidence in pre-packaged goods and promote international and cross border trade.
+A. The e-mark is a voluntary registration scheme in terms of SANS 1841, underwritten by NRCS Legal Metrology to ensure a consistent implementation of quantity control measures and gives consumers a guarantee that prepackaged goods bearing the mark are compliant with the average packing system.
+The scheme is also a mechanism designed to enable Industry to regulate themselves, to instill consumer confidence in pre-packaged goods, and promote international and cross border trade.